 Moving on to the quick release – we received the head with FLM’s QRB-50 II patented quick release base.
 This is a propriety mechanism which requires a special plate by FLM so you will not be able to use your own arca-swiss type plates with this system.

-However if you prefer you can either get it with a more conventional arca-swiss compatible system or with no QR system at all.
+However, if you prefer you can either get it with a more conventional arca-swiss compatible system or with no QR system at all.
 Just remember that if you get the FLM base you will also not be able to switch the quick release base yourself and you will need to send the head to the manufacturer for a refit, so we suggest picking your base carefully.

 FLM’s QRB-50 II patented quick release base

-Finally you can buy a small additional bubble level which connects with a small arm with an interesting looking metal star screw on the bottom.
+Finally you can buy a small additional bubble level that connects with a small arm with an interesting looking metal star screw on the bottom.
 This is nice and very functional but you do need to purchase it separately (not super cheap compared to a tiny bubble level that you place in the cold show of your camera for example) so maybe a more conventional bubble level on the side of the head could have been a simpler (and cheaper) solution.

 How to use and our experience

 So let’s see how to use some of the more advanced functions of the head.
 We have already shown you the pan and special 15 degree stop clicking mechanism of the CB38 so let’s talk about the tilt mechanism.
-When we first learned about this system, before we received the head, we thought that this turns the head into a sort of a 3 way ballhead where you have the option to control the ball on all 3 axis.
+When we first learned about this system, before we received the head, we thought that this turns the head into a sort of a 3 way ballhead where you have the option to control the ball on all 3 axes.
 Well you don’t.

 What you do get is the ability to place the head at any angle that you want and then turn the tilt knob clockwise and have the head move vertically along this virtual line.
-You can of course still pan the head so you do have quite a few options but this is by no means a 3 way ballhead.
+You can of course still pan the head so you do have quite a few options but this is by no means a 3-way ballhead.
 It does work well but we have yet to find a true use for this innovative feature but we have a feeling that we shall find one with a bit more time.